-The Port of Los Angeles and container shipping company CMA CGM are teaming up with the International Dairy Foods Association to form a Dairy Exports Working Group to help find and deal with supply-chain issues affecting U.S. dairy product exports, according to the port.
+The Port of Los Angeles and container shipping company CMA CGM are teaming up with the International Dairy Foods Association to form a dairy exports working group to help find and deal with supply chain issues affecting U.S. dairy product exports, according to the port.

 “U.S. dairy exports reached a near-record $6.4 billion in 2020 and continued to set a blazing pace in 2021 due to surging global demand, but the U.S. dairy industry could be exporting much more to destinations around the world if there was more reliability and predictability in the supply chain,” IDFA President and CEO Michael Dykes said.

-The group plans to look specifically at boosting the availability of rail to help exporters not near the coast, considering whether to enact a “fast lane” for ships willing to leave with a full load or fewer empty cargo containers and finding ways to curb ghost bookings, according to the announcement.
+The group plans to look specifically at boosting the availability of rail to help exporters not near the coast, considering whether to enact an idea of a “fast lane” for ships willing to leave with a full load or fewer empty cargo containers and finding ways to curb ghost bookings, according to the announcement.

-“American dairy exporters have been hard hit by supply-chain challenges and trade policy that have made it difficult to get their goods to global markets,” said Port Executive Director Gene Seroka.
-“I’m pleased to collaborate with our dairy industry partners and the CMA CGM Group to launch this working group and find solutions that will benefit not only the dairy industry, but all American exporters.”
+“American dairy exporters have been hard hit by supply chain challenges and trade policy that have made it difficult to get their goods to global markets,” said Port Executive Director Gene Seroka.
+“I’m pleased to collaborate with our dairy industry partners and the CMA CGM Group to launch this working group and find solutions that will benefit not only the dairy industry but all American exporters.”